New York has two categories of impaired driving offenses:

 For purposes of New York's DWAI law, "ability impaired" means impairment to "any extent" of a driver's physical and mental abilities.
 A defendant with a blood alcohol content (BAC) of .07% or more but less than .08% is presumed to be DWAI.
 However, if the defendant's BAC is .05% or less, it's presumed that the driver's abilities to operate a vehicle weren't impaired.

 DWI requires proof of a greater level of impairment than DWAI.
-New York's DWI law defines "intoxicated condition" as impairment to the extent that the defendant is unable to employ the physical and mental abilities that a "reasonable and prudent" driver should possess.
+New York's DWI law defines "intoxicated condition" as an impairment to the extent that the defendant is unable to employ the physical and mental abilities that a "reasonable and prudent" driver should possess.

 There are two types of DWI offenses: